Information for Authors

 Hypothetical Example 2 of an impact statement:

-While existing pattern recognition algorithms in autonomous cars can detect 99% of obstacles during a clear day, their accuracy drops to 10% in low-visibility environments with fog or heavy rains.
+While existing pattern recognition algorithms in autonomous cars can detect 99% of obstacles during a clear day, their accuracy drops to 10% in low-visibility environments with fog or heavy rain.
 The technology proposed in this paper has improved the accuracy of these algorithms in low-visibility environments to 80%.
-This improvement caused the expected number of collisions for autonomous car to fall below the safety threshold needed to deploy them on the roads.
+This improvement caused the expected number of collisions for autonomous cars to fall below the safety threshold needed to deploy them on roads.
 The economic implication of this advance is expected to increase GDP with 5% over the next five years, while reducing death tolls in the streets to less than 45% of current figures.